 My Role as a Therapist

-If the client is the expert, the knower and the author of his or her stories, conversely and logically, it appears the therapist will have to take a subordinate role in this linguistic process called therapy.
-Adopting the Foucaultian adage that knowledge is power (with language as its tool), as a Narrative, Solution Focus and post-modern therapist, the therapist assumes a non-expert, and curious posture while relinquishing the roles of story-telling expertise to her clients.
+I believe my client is the expert, knower, and narrator of his, her, or their stories.
+Subsequently, I, as the therapist can take a lesser (subordinate) role in this interactional process we call therapy.
+Adopting the theory that "language" is a communication tool, as a collaborative therapist, I assume a non-expert, and curious posture while relinquishing the focus of story-telling expertise to you, my clients.

 How My Own Struggles Made Me a Better Therapist

-Clinical examples that this practitioner experiences underscore the importance of understanding the intrapsychic dynamics at play which allows this therapist to more precisely understand the main function that a personality disorder is serving, as well as the function and meaning of the projections being thrown onto the therapist.
-It is with this understanding that the therapist is able to conceptualize her own counter-transference and its therapeutic meanings within the transference-countertransference matrix.
-Another strategy is for the therapist to be able to reasonably anticipate the different kinds of counter-transferences she will be expecting depending upon the presenting diagnosis (be it narcissistic, borderline, or schizoid).
-Essentially, a differential diagnosis potentially instructs the therapist on the best treatment plan to address the presenting interventions that facilitate developing a therapeutic alliance.
-As the client is able to manage his or her symptoms and process the core affects from the abandonment depression, the degree of projection subsides, and so does the countertransference to the therapist.
-Constant debriefing with the professional helper, colleagues and peer support have become a part of daily routine as a practitioner (Marriage & Marriage, 2005).
+Many clinical examples of what a practitioner experiences underscore the importance of understanding the psychological underpinnings at play during therapy.
+This understanding allows me, as the therapist to more fully understand the primary role that a personality disorder serves, as well as the function and meaning of the projections that are unconsciously transferred onto the therapist.
+With this understanding in mind, I can conceptualize counter-transference and its therapeutic meanings within the transference-countertransference matrix.
+Another strategy is for me to reasonably anticipate the different kinds of counter-transferences I can expect depending upon the presenting diagnosis (whether it is narcissism, borderline, or schizoid).
+Primarily, by ruling out the improbable diagnoses, I can craft the best treatment plan to address the presenting problems that facilitate developing a feasible goal-achievement for my client.
+As the client manages "hisherziehirs" (gender pronouns) symptoms and processes and the core effects from the abandonment of depression, the degree of projection disappears, and so does the counter-transference to the therapist.
+Constant debriefing with a professional helper, colleagues, and peer support have become a part of the routine for me as a practitioner.

-The bottom line to managing counter-transference stress is through vigilant self-monitoring, staying abreast of professional education, and remaining curious, but empathetic.
+The bottom line to managing counter-transference stress is through vigilant self-monitoring, staying abreast of professional education, and remaining curious as a continuous learner.